 Wedgewood went 2-2-0 in five games last season and is 13-12-3 in his first full season in the AHL.
 Of his 13 wins, six have come during his last eight starts.

 “I had a bit of a slump a couple of weeks ago, but I’ve been out here working,” Wedgewood said after Wednesday’s practice at Knickerbacker Ice Arena.
 “It’s kind of a cliché, but just working hard in practice and doing the little things to make things work.
 I’ve been bouncing things off [Dave] Caruso, bouncing things off Keith [Kinkaid] and [Johan Hedberg] — when he’s in town.

 “You can’t really dwell on what’s happened and you can’t get too high on what you’re doing right now.
 We’re playing well as a team, so I haven’t seen the most amounts of shots in the games I have played.
 The ones I’ve had some opportunities against, I’ve kept them out and we’ve done a great job of keeping the quantity pretty low.”

 The Devils will practice Thursday morning at Times Union Center before jumping on a bus and heading to Hershey immediately after the skate.

 Reid Boucher, Mike Hoeffel, Cam Janssen, Stefan Matteau, Chris McKelvie, Rod Pelley, Harri Pesonen, Tim Sestito, Mike Sislo, Mattias Tedenby, Scott Timmins, Joe Whitney, David Wohlberg, Darcy Zajac, Kelly Zajac

 What 2 Watch 4

-|All three games this week can be streamed online or on mobile devices at ahllive.com.
-Additionally, the contests can be heard on 104.5 “The Team” ESPN Radio.|
+|All three games this weekend can be streamed online or on mobile devices at ahllive.com.
+Additionally, Friday and Sunday’s contests can be heard on 104.5 “The Team” ESPN Radio.|